leonardoilinovic/stm32-obd2-can-dashboard/README.md

 The project is functional and was tested on a real vehicle.

-The repository is currently being cleaned and documented for public release.
+The repository includes the cleaned STM32 firmware project, Python dashboard, sample data and demo images.
-The Python dashboard and sample data are available first, while the STM32 firmware will be added after cleaning unnecessary build files and improving documentation.

 ---

 ## Planned Improvements